Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 ### Receiving app state

 Receiving and processing the externally called app state depends on the type of user authentication you are using.
-Please see
+See the details below.

+**Default user authentication**

-### Default user authentication
+> Default user authentication

 ```
 GET https://www.example.com/my-app-iframe-page#53035362c226163636573735f746f6b656e223a22776d6
 ```

-> Payload example for Ecwid JS SDK

 ```js
 {